 Michigan Doctor Charged With Mutilating Girls’ Genitals

-DETROIT – An emergency room doctor faced charges in federal court on Thursday for performing female genital mutilation on six-to-eight-year-olds in her medical office in Livonia, a suburb of Detroit.
+DETROIT – An emergency room doctor faced charges in federal court on Thursday for performing female genital mutilation on 6 to 8-year-olds in her medical office in Livonia, a suburb of Detroit.

 Jumana Nagarwala, 44, wore a lavender headscarf and robes that covered almost all of her body at her hearing in the Eastern District of Michigan.
 The petite doctor spoke so quietly that U.S. District Judge Anthony Patti instructed her to speak up while answering his questions.